Bringing the Science of Reading Home - Ready4K®

 Learn more about each of these crucial skills in literacy instruction.

-• Singing at bedtime or as families clean up a room not only helps these moments go smoothly, it also builds phonological awareness.
+• Singing at bedtime or as families clean up a room not only helps these moments go smoothly, but it also builds phonological awareness.

 • How about rhyming with daily actions?
 As parents turn off the light, they can build phonological awareness just by rhyming with the word ‘light’… think ‘flight,’ ‘sight,’ ‘might,’ and more.